 At the Mindfulness Network, we offer retreats that are open to people of any and no faith.
 Our retreats are informed by both ancient knowledge and modern theories, as well as scientific findings about health and well-being.

-Our retreats make the practical learning from Buddhism, as well as modern science, available in an ordinary, secular and accessible way that is applicable in your everyday life.
+Our retreats make practical learning from Buddhism, as well as modern science, available in an ordinary, secular, and accessible way that is applicable to your everyday life.

 We are committed to offering retreats that are accessible to all and keen to hear from you if you feel any barriers to participating.